Gateway to Earth’s most remote, extreme and enchanting wilderness

 Interesting facts about Antarctic Sound

 If you're planning your first expedition to the Antarctic make sure that you start brushing up your photography skills to allow you to capture this remarkable continent and its creatures in all their majesty.
+Early morning and evening can be spectacular in the Antarctic Sound with the sunlight on the tabular bergs.
+So do think of getting up early to be on deck.

 Pictures of Antarctic Sound